 What is NFC Technology?

-NFC and RFID deliver many of the same benefits and should not necessarily be considered as in competition with each other.
+NFC and RFID deliver many of the same benefits and should not necessarily be considered in competition.
 Rather, the chosen communication method is tailored to picking the right tool for the job.
-The simplest way to differentiate NFC from RFID is the distance a tag can be read and the technology used to accomplish it.
+The simplest way to differentiate NFC from RFID is by determining the distance a tag can be read and the technology used to accomplish it.
 RFID performance is better when reading one or more tags at greater distances.
-However the implementation cost of RFID is slightly higher.
-NFC is written as short-range or localized communication between two devices, but is capable of exchanging information with multiple devices.
+However, the implementation cost of RFID is slightly higher.
+NFC is written as short-range or localized communication between two devices but can exchange information with multiple devices.
 Inductive coupling reduces the overall complexity of the design and associated costs.

 Comparing NFC and RFID

-The cost-effectiveness and localized communication makes an appealing case for implementing NFC technology into smaller IoT devices.
-More recently manufacturers of NFC integrated circuits (e.g., Tagify, HID, Identiv and Seritag) are offering parts with energy-harvesting or capability of supplying power to other external circuitry, such as microcontrollers, sensors, etc. While NFC power-harvesting is not a replacement for the higher power of the more widely known Qi Wireless charging standard, it is suitable for smaller devices like wireless earbuds, wearables, watches, etc.
+The cost-effectiveness and localized communication make an appealing case for implementing NFC technology into smaller IoT devices.
+More recently, manufacturers of NFC integrated circuits (e.g., Tagify, HID, Identiv and Seritag) have offered parts with energy harvesting or the capability of supplying power to other external circuitry, such as microcontrollers, sensors, etc. While NFC power harvesting is not a replacement for the higher power of the more widely known Qi Wireless charging standard, it is suitable for smaller devices like wireless earbuds, wearables, watches, etc.

 Near-Field Communication (NFC) Operating Modes

-• Reader/Writer: This is most commonly used, most basic mode of NFC operation where the initiator supplies power and controls interaction with a passive target.
-The tag or target draws its power from the electro-magnetic field so no battery is required, circuitry and size are minimal, and cost is ultra-low.
-Tags are integrated in a wide variety of applications from payment and information exchange using smart-card, travel-pass, or poker chip to information exchange and access control including the family pet.
+- Reader/Writer: This is the most commonly used, most basic mode of NFC operation, where the initiator supplies power and controls interaction with a passive target.
+The tag or target draws its power from the electromagnetic field, so no battery is required, circuitry and size are minimal, and cost is ultralow.
+Tags are integrated in a wide variety of applications, from payment and information exchange using smart card, travel pass or poker chip, to information exchange and access control, including the family pet.

-• Peer-to-Peer: Two NFC-enabled devices are able to exchange data with each other.
-In this mode there is a more active dialog between two devices such as smartphones, smartwatch, or other active type device transferring data.
-Each device is self powered.
-Communication alternates the role of initiator and target based on which side is generating the electro-magnetic field.
+- Peer-to-Peer: Two NFC-enabled devices can exchange data with each other.
+In this mode, there is a more active dialog between two devices, such as smartphones, smartwatches or other active devices transferring data.
+Each device is self-powered.
+Communication alternates the role of initiator and target based on which side is generating the electromagnetic field.

-• Card Emulation: This mode is a combination of peer-to-peer and read/write modes.
-In this mode an NFC-enabled device emulates a smart card or tag.
+- Card Emulation: This mode combines peer-to-peer and read/write modes.
+In this mode, an NFC-enabled device emulates a smart card or tag.

 NFC and the IoT

-In the ever-evolving Internet of Things (IoT) landscape, the security aspects are important, but also the effortless device pairing and data exchange between device and tag.
+In the ever-evolving Internet of Things (IoT) landscape, the security aspects, the effortless device pairing and data exchange between device and tag are important.
 This can benefit a wide range of IoT applications by streamlining the user experience and making it easier to connect and control a wide range of smart devices — from wearables and home appliances to industrial equipment and beyond.

-Moreover, NFC tags are battery-free, interactive devices that can easily be embedded into or onto a product.
-The interaction can be transparent or indirect – such as the IoT device with a consumable nearing end of use and connecting with a service provider – or direct where consumers can use with a simple tap.
-This can extend customer experiences in innovative ways, enabling ongoing interactions and engagements with products even after the initial purchase.
+Moreover, NFC tags are battery-free, interactive devices that can easily embed into or onto a product.
+The interaction can be transparent or indirect — such as the IoT device with a consumable nearing the end of use and connecting with a service provider — or direct, where consumers can use it with a simple tap.
+This functionality can extend customer experiences in innovative ways, enabling ongoing interactions and engagements with products even after the initial purchase.

 The Real Threat of Counterfeiting and Gray Market Products